shivammathur/countrycity/README.md

 Country City API is a REST API to get a list of all the countries in the world.
 It can also be used to get a list of all the cities in a country.

 ### Installing the API

+- Before installing this API you need to install MongoDB pecl extension by following installation instructions from [here](http://php.net/manual/en/mongodb.installation.php)

 - Download this API using [composer](https://getcomposer.org/download/) by executing the command below.
 ```
 composer global require shivammathur/countrycity "master-dev"